tvarit-foggy/grafana.org/content/blog/2019-03-14-new-city-energy.md

 keywords = ["Grafana", "New City Energy", "GrafanaCon"] cover_opacity = "0.4"
 cover_blur = "1px"
-description = "Oracle Cloud Infrastructure now has a Grafana datasource" categories = ["Grafana", "GrafanaCon"] excerpt = "How Grafana is enabling Washington D.C. to reduce energy costs as well as its carbon footprint."
+description = "How Grafana is enabling Washington D.C. to reduce energy costs as well as its carbon footprint." categories = ["Grafana", "GrafanaCon"] excerpt = "How Grafana is enabling Washington D.C. to reduce energy costs as well as its carbon footprint."
 +++